Health & Safety Training

 CPR is a life-saving technique that everyone should know as an emergency situation can arise at any time.

-• If, at any point in time, you feel as if the patient is losing consciousness, begin CPR instantly.
+- If, at any point in time, you feel as if the patient is losing consciousness, begin CPR instantly.

 Treat the Victim for Shock

-Gunshot and knife wounds can often land the victim into a condition of shock.
+Gunshot and knife wounds can often land the victim in a condition of shock.
 This typically occurs due to the traumatizing nature of the situation and, obviously, the severe blood loss.
 In a traumatic case like this, you should always be prepared to treat the patient for shock.

-• Secondly, even though it is recommended to elevate the legs of someone in a state of shock, you should refrain from doing this if the victim has suffered a wound above the belt, such as in their torso area.
+- Secondly, even though it is recommended to elevate the legs of someone in a state of shock, you should refrain from doing this if the victim has suffered a wound above the belt, such as in their torso area.

 Give Reassurance to the Victim